All Episodes

 And the data sets appear to be setting us up for another one of those.

-So um uh sometime around uh after the tax period, uh, we have a an April break in resistance and uh gold silver on silver, and we have a gold silver break sometime in May, and that that period in May appears to be the separator for the between the third and the fourth week.
+So sometime around after the tax period, we have an April break in resistance and gold on silver, and we have a gold-silver break sometime in May.

-And as I say, we don't have anything in the immediacy data that allows me any level of confidence to say how much there might be a pullback on this uh larger spike in silver at that period.
+And as I say, we don't have anything in the immediacy data that allows me any level of confidence to say how much there might be a pullback on this larger spike in silver at that period.

 Now, all this shit can be wrong.

-I mean, don't get you know, uh don't misunderstand me.
+I mean, don't misunderstand me.

-These are projections, these are forecasts off our data.
+These are forecasts off our data.

 This is not written in stone.